 January 7th: An Alta local enjoys a bluebird powder day on the Backside | Photo: Photo-John

 Another storm cycle dropped 39 inches of snow in two days between January 10th–11th.
 The Town of Alta went into Interlodge at 9pm on January 11th.
 Avalanche mitigation produced some big slides that again buried sections of Highway 210.
 Unlike New Year's Day, the weather cleared and Alta Ski Area was able to open Wildcat and Collins lifts for the hundreds of lodge guests, local residents and employees that had spent the night in the Town of Alta.
 While UDOT worked to clear the road, some lucky skiers got to experience the Alta Country Club—a rare phenomenon when the highway is closed and skiers get to enjoy a powder day to themselves.

 January 11th: Alta Country Club day | Photo: Alta Mountain Cams

-January 15th–18th saw a five-day storm that delivered five feet of new snow, bringing our January snowfall totals to 147 inches of snow.
-Just 19 days into the month, snowfall totals were already 160% of average snowfall for the month of January—our fourth-consecutive above-average month to start the season.
+January 14th–18th saw a five-day storm that delivered five feet of new snow, bringing our January snowfall totals to 147 inches.
+Just 19 days into the month, snowfall totals were already 160% of average snowfall for the month of January—the fourth-consecutive above-average month to start the season.

 January 16th: Freeride World Tour champion, Maxime Chabloz, charges through 50-plus inches of snow | Photo: Rocko Menzyk

-On January 25th, a surprise nine-inch powder day pushed our season snowfall total to 445 inches—officially the deepest start to the season (October through January) in the 43-year history of the Collins study plot.
+On January 25th, a surprise nine-inch powder day pushed our season snowfall total to 445 inches—officially the deepest start to the season (October through January 31st) in the 43-year history of the Collins Study Plot.

 January 25th: Troy Tully dives into a surprise nine-inch storm that set a new October–January snowfall record | Photo: Rocko Menzyk